Chess'n Math Association

 The Chess'n Math Association (or Chess and Math Association) is a non-profit organization dedicated to bringing chess into Canadian schools.
-Founded in 1985 by Larry Bevand, who still serves as its executive director, it bills itself as "Canada's National Scholastic Chess Organization", although it is not affiliated with the Chess Federation of Canada, Canada's official FIDE-recognized chess organization.
+Founded in 1985 by Larry Bevand, who still serves as its executive director, it is "Canada's National Scholastic Chess Organization".
 Chess'n Math runs hundreds of tournaments for kids K-12 across Canada, including an annual Canadian Chess Challenge.
-These tournaments are rated according to its own rating system.
-It also offers chess lessons and camps, produces a magazine Scholar's Mate, and runs the Strategy game stores located in Montreal, Ottawa and Toronto.
+These tournaments are rated according to its own scholastic rating system.
+It also offers chess lessons and camps, and runs the Strategy game stores located in Montreal and Toronto.
 CMA has sponsored several chess futurity events, to provide international title norm opportunities for promising young Canadian players.